-Our Insider Trading Policy prohibits the trading of any derivative securities related to our equity securities at any time, as well as engaging in short selling of our securities or, unless approved in advance by a designated clearance officer, purchases of our securities on margin.
+Our Insider Trading Policy prohibits hedging, pledging or short selling of our securities, the trading of any derivative securities related to our equity securities at any time, or, unless approved in advance by a designated clearance officer, purchases of our securities on margin.
+These restrictions apply to any shares held, directly or indirectly, by any employee or director, and any shares granted to any employee or director as part of their compensation.